streetturtle/jekyll-clean/_posts/2023-05-06-The analysis of ERMAC 2.0.md

 # Granting the needed permissions

+- For the purpose that the malware performing its functionalities, the following permissions are needed to be granted.

 ## Draw overlay permission

 - In order to draw over other applications screens, The draw overlay permission needed to be enabled.